 UPDATES: As of 2017, my town allows up to 6 chickens per acre.
 I have scooted the coop over to where the wire run used to be, because my air flow works better in the Summer and Winter.
 I have wire covered/enclosed another maybe 15' X 32' area on both sides of the greenhouse so the hens can have more room.
-I have moved my compost pile to become part of the outdoor run, and as of today we are back down to three hens.
+I have moved my compost pile to become part of the outdoor run, and as of today we are back to five hens and one rooster.

 Disclaimer: My coop is designed to blend in rather than stand out.
 Because of that, in most of the pictures the coop seems to take 2nd place to other elements, as here is the back and only side that will allow an entire picture!